Last Updated on July 15, 2022

 Because you don’t know this split, it makes direct comparison with other campaigns harder.

 Before we get into the details of Smart Shopping, let’s look at the difference between the two Shopping campaign subtypes.

-Difference between Smart Shopping and Standard Shopping
+Difference between Smart Shopping and Standard Shopping and Performance Max